 Thompson Coburn has a team of experienced food industry attorneys who have been involved in not only facility registrations but larger FSMA compliance for companies of all sizes.
 If you have any questions about facility registration, FSMA, FDA compliance or any other matters discussed in this blog post, please feel free to contact our Life Sciences Decoded team.

-Diane Romza-Kutz is a partner and Fredric Roth is an associate in Thompson Coburn's health care practice group.
+Diane Romza-Kutz is a partner in Thompson Coburn's health care practice group.